lowweihong/us_news/README.md

 # US_news Best Global Universities scraper
-A simple web crawler to crawl Best Global University Ranking on [US News website](https://www.usnews.com/education/best-global-universities).
+A web crawler to scrape university rankings from US News, Times Higher Education, and QS websites.

 Interested to know how I do it?
 Visit [here](https://towardsdatascience.com/how-to-build-a-simple-web-crawler-66082fc82470) for more info.